 Personal Trainer

-We expect that there will be a labour shortage in Canada through 2028 with fewer job seekers available to fill new job openings.
-A moderate number of new positions and a moderate number of positions due to retirements are expected to be available.
-Employment growth will be supported by an increased need for health-related services to support the growing and aging provincial population, a greater demand on the health care system because of the COVID-19 pandemic, as well as investments in new hospitals and mental health services, and initiatives to improve home and community-based patient care services.
+A shortage of both Registered Nurses is expected to continue in Canada through at least 2031.
+Ontario will expect a very good outlook through 2024, with several new positions expected and a moderate number of positions to become available from retirements.
+Employment growth will come from the increased need for health-related services to support the growing and aging population in Ontario, a greater demand on the health care system because of the COVID-19 pandemic including a backlog of medical procedures and patient care needs, investments in new hospitals and in mental health services, and from initiatives to improve home and community-based patient care services.
+The majority of this group are employed in hospitals, with some in nursing and residential care facilities.